tharushaH/uno-flip/README.md

 - Easily extensible and modifiable code for future enhancements.
 - Handles 2-4 players
 - Players take turns playing cards, following the rules of matching colours or numbers.
-- Implements the special actions of Skip, Reverse, and Draw Two cards.
+- Implements the special actions of Skip, Reverse, Skip Everyone, and Draw Five and other action cards.
-- Handles the Wild and Wild Draw Two cards, allowing players to choose a colour.
+- Handles the Wild, Wild Draw Colour and Wild Draw Two cards, allowing players to choose a colour.
 - Declares a winner when a player successfully plays all their cards.

 ## Requirements